awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

        --apply-immediately
    ```

-### Associating Your Option Group with Your DB Instance<a name="SSRS.Apply"></a>
+### Associating your option group with your DB instance<a name="SSRS.Apply"></a>

 Use the AWS Management Console or the AWS CLI to associate your option group with your DB instance\.

 If you use an existing DB instance, it must already have an Active Directory domain and AWS Identity and Access Management \(IAM\) role associated with it\.
 If you create a new instance, specify an existing Active Directory domain and IAM role\.
-For more information, see [Using Windows Authentication with an Amazon RDS for SQL Server DB Instance](USER_SQLServerWinAuth.md)\.
+For more information, see [Using Windows Authentication with an Amazon RDS for SQL Server DB instance](USER_SQLServerWinAuth.md)\.

 #### Console<a name="Apply.SSRS.Console"></a>

 You can associate your option group with a new or existing DB instance:
 + For a new DB instance, associate the option group when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 + For an existing DB instance, modify the instance and associate the new option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 #### CLI<a name="Apply.SSRS.CLI"></a>